TDF Lawsuit Attorneys

-Current lawsuits against Gilead allege the company purposefully withheld safer versions of its anti-viral drug and deceptively marketed the TDF based drugs as “miracle drugs” with no toxicities.
+Current lawsuits against Gilead allege the company purposefully withheld safer versions of its antiviral drug and deceptively marketed the TDF based drugs as “miracle drugs” with no or minimal toxicities.

 What Are the Dangers of TDF?

 People taking any TDF drug should be advised of its serious health risks.
-In recent clinical trials, researchers have found higher rates of declining kidney function and bone mineral density in patients after 1 -2 years use of TDF.
+In recent clinical studies, researchers have found higher rates of declining kidney function and reduced bone mineral density in patients after 1 -2 years use of TDF, and in as few as 3 months of TDF use.

 Common symptoms of kidney disease include: